My name is Danny Davis & I am rode my Penny Farthing bicycle across the USA from Los Angeles California to Ocean City Maryland.

 EVERY KID SHOULD HAVE A BIKE!

-THE GOAL IS TO RAISE ENOUGH MONEY TO GIVE OUT 100 BIKES OR MORE ACROSS AMERICA BY THE END OF 2024
+THE GOAL IS TO RAISE ENOUGH MONEY TO GIVE OUT 100 BIKES OR MORE ACROSS AMERICA BY MAY 1, 2025

 JOIN THE TEAM & HELP BUY A KID A BIKE!